Corporate Sustainability Due Diligence Directive

 Impacts on non-EU producers and suppliers

 Companies are expected to engage with non-EU stakeholders (exporters, processors, producers) in order to assess adverse impacts.
-They should do this every 12 months, or whenever they believe risks may arise, such as when sourcing from a new geographical region.
-Suppliers must always be prepared to provide the type of information on human rights and the environment required by this Directive.
+They should do this whenever they believe risks may arise, such as when sourcing from a new geographical region.
+There are limits on the information that can be requested but suppliers are advised to be prepared to provide information on human rights and environmental impacts to help reassure business partners of the absence of adverse impacts.

-Large companies with due diligence obligations must develop their own codes of conduct, and may place clauses in contracts with suppliers that require compliance with their codes.
-However, these contractual assurances are not enough to demonstrate that a buyer has met due diligence requirements, and stakeholder engagement will still be required.
+Large companies with due diligence obligations must develop their own codes of conduct, and they may include clauses in their contracts with suppliers requiring compliance with these codes.
+However, contractual assurances alone are not enough to demonstrate that a buyer has met due diligence requirements, and stakeholder engagement will still be required.
+The Commission must adopt guidance on voluntary model contract clauses by 26 January 2027.

 Participation in third-party voluntary schemes

-Voluntary schemes that aim to support social and environmental standards, initiated by governments, industry, or non-governmental organisations, can be used by larger companies to demonstrate that they are taking appropriate measures to identify and manage adverse impacts, provided the scheme is objective and independent of the company.
-Participating in such schemes is not a guarantee for large companies that they meet due diligence requirements, but can be used as evidence of good practice.
+Voluntary third-party assurance schemes that aim to support social and environmental standards – implemented by governments, industry, or non-governmental organisations – can be used by large companies to demonstrate that they are taking appropriate measures to identify and manage adverse impacts, provided the scheme is objective and independent of the company.
+Participating in such schemes is not a guarantee that they meet due diligence requirements, but can be used as evidence of good practice.

 Can due diligence bring improvements for smallholders?

 Among the human rights that must be respected is the right “to enjoy just and favourable conditions of work, including a fair wage and an adequate living wage for employed workers and an adequate living income for self-employed workers and smallholders”.
-The recognition of this right has been welcomed by those advocating for fair trade (FTAO 2024).
+The recognition of this right has been welcomed by those advocating for fair trade (Fairtrade International and FTAO 2024).

 Recommended Actions